Sandy León: Atlanta Braves

+Pitching

+Throughout his career, León has pitched eight times.
+He pitched six games in 2021 with the Miami Marlins, finishing the year with a 7.50 ERA in six innings pitched.
+In 2022, he pitched in one game for the Cleveland Guardians, not allowing a baserunner in two innings pitched.
+Finally, León pitched one inning with the Texas Rangers in 2023, giving up two runs.
+Overall, León has a 7.00 ERA in nine innings pitched.

 International career

 Despite his Venezuelan heritage, León opted to play for the Colombia national baseball team in the 2023 World Baseball Classic.
+He qualified through residency in Colombia, as well as having a Colombian wife.

 Personal life

 León and his wife have a son born in 2017, and a daughter born in May 2019.
-León is Christian.
+León is a Christian.